TechnoSparks/ts-binds/README.md

 - Save the file, reboot and forget!
 Or if you don't want to reboot, open a terminal emulator and run `su -c tsbinds bind all`

 ## Terminal functions
 ts-binds also provides a few useful terminal functions that you can use to your advantage.
-To see available options, run `tsbinds help` in a terminal emulator
+To see available options, run `tsbinds help` in a terminal emulator.
+Note that using `tsbinds` require an elevated shell (root).

 ## Links
 - [GitHub](https://github.com/TechnoSparks/ts-binds)